 Many people are in awe of the natural beauty of El Nido, in the province of Palawan.
 Conde Nast has ranked it as number four of the world’s 20 best beach destinations, while the BBC One Travel Show has called it the best beach destination in the country.
-Discover the paradise that is El Nido with our 10 best things to do in this tropical destination.
+Discover the paradise and read on this list of the best things to do in El Nido, Philippines.

 1. Go island hopping, El Nido Style: Simizu Island